dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/mattwaite/JOUR407-Data-Journalism/tree/601b51dafb0690ff9679861258683d943449312e">Homepage</a> /
 <a href="https://github.com/mattwaite/JOUR407-Data-Journalism/blob/601b51dafb0690ff9679861258683d943449312e/syllabus.md">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The best reporters harness the right tools to get the story.
+        The best reporters harness the right tools to get the story.
 In this class, we’ll use brainpower and software to look at raw data -- not summarized and already reported information -- to do investigative reporting.
-We’re going to get our hands dirty with spreadsheets, databases, maps, some basic sta...</em></p>
+We’re going to get our hands dirty with spreadsheets, databases, maps, some basic sta
+        </small></p>

         <p>Instructors: Matt Waite</p>
     </td>
     <td>
-        University of Nebraska-Lincoln
+        <small>University of Nebraska-Lincoln</small>
     </td>
   </tr>